vishalmysore/Tools4AI/README.md

 ## Java Actions

-Fastest way to create action is by writing a java class which implements ```JavaMethodAction``` and  annotate with ```Predict``` annotation.
+Fastest way to create action is by writing a java class  and  annotate its method with ```@Action``` annotation.

-**Java Actions:** These are Java classes that implement the JavaMethodAction interface.
+**Java Actions:** These are Java classes that have methods with ```@Action``` annotation .
 They are designed to perform specific actions based on prompts processed through Tools4AI.
-**@Predict Annotation:** This annotation is used to define metadata about the action such as the action name and a description.
-It links specific methods within a Java class to specific prompts, enabling automatic trigger of these methods when matched prompts are processed.

-**Simple Action Example:** The example provided defines an action class SimpleAction that determines food preferences based on a person's name.
-The @Predict annotation specifies this action should be triggered when a relevant prompt is processed.
+**@Predict Annotation:** This is a <u>class level</U> annotation.
+This annotation is used to add the action to the prediciton list, doing this will make sure the action is called automatically when the prompt is processed and if the prompt matches the action name.
+All the methods in this class annotated with @Action will be added to the prediction list.

+**@Action Annotation:** This is a <u>method level</u> annotation.
+The action method within the Java class is annotated with @Action to specify the action's behaviour this is the actual method which will be triggered if the prompt matches by AI.
+You can have as many methods as you want with @Action annotation in the class.

 **Method Execution:** When a prompt like "My friend's name is Vishal, I don’t know what to cook for him today." is processed, the ```whatFoodDoesThisPersonLike``` method is automatically called with "Vishal" as the argument, and it returns "Paneer Butter Masala" as Vishal's preference.
 ```
-@Predict(actionName ="whatFoodDoesThisPersonLike", description = "Provide persons name and then find out what
-does that person like")
+@Predict
-public class SimpleAction implements JavaMethodAction {
+public class SimpleAction  {

+    @Action( description = "what is the food preference of this person")
     public String whatFoodDoesThisPersonLike(String name) {
         if("vishal".equalsIgnoreCase(name))
             return "Paneer Butter Masala";
         else if ("vinod".equalsIgnoreCase(name)) {
             return "aloo kofta";
         }else